NucleusPowered/Neutrino/README.md

 Neutrino
 ====

-Neutrino is an addon to Configurate, adding the following features:
+Neutrino is an addon to Configurate 3.7, adding the following features:

 * Upgraded `ObjectMapper` (`NeutrinoObjectMapper`) that adds the following:
   * `Default` annotation, for specifying the default setting as the serialised string when a `null` object is assigned,